Xenophong/GTEx_Mitonuclear_eQTL/README.md

 We then performed analyses between nucDNA trans-eQTLs on mtDNA encoded genes and the GWAS on complex traits and diseases identified, using the [Mendelian Randomization R package](https://cran.r-project.org/web/packages/MendelianRandomization/index.html).

-All script for extracting the GWAS on complex traits and diseases data, as well as MR analyses, are shown in the ```post-eQTL``` directory
+All script for extracting the GWAS on complex traits and diseases data, as well as MR analyses, are shown in the ```post_eQTL``` directory